jackharro/minecraft-server-suite/readme.md

 `minecraft:x:1001:jackharro`

-Important: for the minecraft user to maintain rwX access to files created by your user in /home/minecraft, we need to set the ACL and set the group sticky bit
+Important: for the minecraft user to maintain rwX access to files created by your user in /home/minecraft, we need to edit the ACL and set the group sticky bit

 3. If /home/minecraft has any files, back it up and remove /home/minecraft